Capacity and Community Building Gathering Resources

 2021

 In March of 2021 we went virtual due to COVID-19 travel and gathering restrictions.
-We asked that everyone come committed to create the kind of connections that happen at the face to face Educators’ Forum, which has always been an event where people talk about the meaningful relationships that develop as people share their work and learning.
+We asked that everyone come committed to create the kind of connections that happen at the face to face event, which has always been an event where people talk about the meaningful relationships that develop as people share their work and learning.
 The upside of going virtual is that we recorded a good portion of the programming, which can be viewed on-demand.
 To respect the unique gathering of shared time and space, not all elements are available for on-demand viewing.

 2020